TKE-CompSci/bot-tutorial-nodejs/README.md

 # Sample GroupMe NodeJS Callback Bot
+#
+#
+# WE NO LONGER USE HEROKU!!!
+Idk if I should get rid of all this so I will work on putting usefull stuff here in the future
+#
+#
 ## Introduction

 This project shows the capability of a bot to react to messages sent within a group.